dotnetdevotee/katacoda-scenarios/goto1/step5.md

-Create a new client window, please...
+Create a new terminal tab, please --> click the "+" sign by the "Terminal" tab and choose "Open New Terminal"

+The remaining instructions in this tutorial are all for your new Terminal ("Terminal 2")

-Now let's get the client running on Node...
+Let's get the client running on Node...

 `docker run -p 8080:8080 -it node:latest /bin/bash`{{execute}}